-A. Nondiscrimination Requirement.
-During the term of this Contract, Contractor, including any subcontractor, shall not discriminate on the bases enumerated at RCW 49.60.530(3).
-In addition, Contractor, including any subcontractor, shall give written notice of this nondiscrimination requirement to any labor organizations with which Contractor, or subcontractor, has a collective bargaining or other agreement.

-B. Obligation to Cooperate.
-Contractor, including any subcontractor, shall cooperate and comply with any Washington state agency investigation regarding any allegation that Contractor, including any subcontractor, has engaged in discrimination prohibited by this Contract pursuant to RCW 49.60.530(3).

-C. Default.
-Notwithstanding any provision to the contrary, DEPARTMENT may suspend Contractor, including any subcontractor, upon notice of a failure to participate and cooperate with any state agency investigation into alleged discrimination prohibited by this Contract, pursuant to RCW 49.60.530(3).
-Any such suspension will remain in place until DEPARTMENT receives notification that Contractor, including any subcontractor, is cooperating with the investigating state agency.
-In the event Contractor, or subcontractor, is determined to have engaged in discrimination identified at RCW 49.60.530(3), DEPARTMENT may terminate this Contract in whole or in part, and Contractor, subcontractor, or both, may be referred for debarment as provided in RCW 39.26.200.
-Contractor or subcontractor may be given a reasonable time in which to cure this noncompliance, including implementing conditions consistent with any court-ordered injunctive relief or settlement agreement.

-D. Remedies for Breach.
-Notwithstanding any provision to the contrary, in the event of Contract termination or suspension for engaging in discrimination, Contractor, subcontractor, or both, shall be liable for contract damages as authorized by law including, but not limited to, any cost difference between the original contract and the replacement or cover contract and all administrative costs directly related to the replacement contract, which damages are distinct from any penalties imposed under Chapter 49.60, RCW.
-DEPARTMENT shall have the right to deduct from any monies due to Contractor or subcontractor, or that thereafter become due, an amount for damages Contractor or subcontractor will owe DEPARTMENT for default under this provision.
+- A. Nondiscrimination Requirement.
+During the term of this Contract, the CONTRACTOR, including any subcontractor, shall not discriminate on the bases enumerated at RCW 49.60.530(3).
+In addition, the CONTRACTOR, including any subcontractor, shall give written notice of this nondiscrimination requirement to any labor organization with which the CONTRACTOR, or subcontractor, has a collective bargaining or other agreement. - B. Obligation to Cooperate.
+The CONTRACTOR, including any subcontractor, shall cooperate and comply with any Washington state agency investigation regarding any allegation that the CONTRACTOR, including any subcontractor, has engaged in discrimination prohibited by this Contract pursuant to RCW 49.60.530(3). - C. Default.
+Notwithstanding any provision to the contrary, the DEPARTMENT may suspend the CONTRACTOR, including any subcontractor, upon notice of a failure to participate and cooperate with any state agency investigation into alleged discrimination prohibited by this Contract, pursuant to RCW 49.60.530(3).
+Any such suspension will remain in place until the DEPARTMENT receives notification that the CONTRACTOR, including any subcontractor, is cooperating with the investigating state agency.
+In the event the CONTRACTOR, or subcontractor, is determined to have engaged in discrimination identified at RCW 49.60.530(3), the DEPARTMENT may terminate this Contract in whole or in part, and the CONTRACTOR, subcontractor, or both, may be referred for debarment as provided in RCW 39.26.200.
+The CONTRACTOR or subcontractor may be given a reasonable time in which to cure this noncompliance, including implementing conditions consistent with any court-ordered injunctive relief or settlement agreement. - D. Remedies for Breach.
+Notwithstanding any provision to the contrary, in the event of Contract termination or suspension for engaging in discrimination, the CONTRACTOR, subcontractor, or both, shall be liable for contract damages as authorized by law including, but not limited to, any cost difference between the original contract and the replacement or cover contract and all administrative costs directly related to the replacement contract, which damages are distinct from any penalties imposed under Chapter 49.60, RCW.
+The DEPARTMENT shall have the right to deduct from any monies due to the CONTRACTOR or subcontractor, or that thereafter becomes due, an amount for damages the CONTRACTOR or subcontractor will owe the DEPARTMENT for default under this provision.